lespistes/.github/profile/README.md

-# Les pistes: an unbounded distributed collaborative music
+# Les champs de pistes: an unbounded distributed collaborative music

 ## Motivations

 How could an unlimited number of people collaborate on one piece of music?

-How could this happen with as little technology as possible?

 How could this be accessible to as many people as possible?
 To people with little money or technical knowledge or bandwidth?
-Without servers or software?

-##
+How could this happen with as little technology as possible?

 ## The idea

+A _champ de pistes_ is a conceptual tape recorder with a potentially unbounded number of tracks called _pistes_, numbered 1, 2, 3, etc.

+Pistes contain audio _segments_, recordings of audio.

+Each segment has a _length_ and a _start time_ within its piste.
+No two segments in a piste can overlap.

-A "piste" is a conceptual
+A mix is a

-(French for "path" or "track")

-Clips of music are conceptually attached to one of a series of

-Mike has a minute of music
+I want to re-emphasize that at its base, "les champs des pistes" is not a technological thing, though simple technology will exist to help composers and curators.
+A small group of people could agree to a champ de pistes and organize it in their heads or on paper using LPs, cassettes, or (depending on your definition of what a "recording" is), sheet music and stopwatches.